Chart Color Schemes

 Educational achievement in The Hill places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational attainment in The Hill is notably high, with 55.5% of residents aged 15+ holding university qualifications, compared to 21.3% in the rest of NSW and 26.1% in the SA4 region.
+In The Hill, 55.5% of residents aged 15+ have university qualifications, compared to 21.3% in the rest of NSW and 26.1% in its SA4 region.
 Bachelor degrees are most common at 35.6%, followed by postgraduate qualifications (15.3%) and graduate diplomas (4.6%).
 Vocational pathways account for 22.2% of qualifications, with advanced diplomas at 8.4% and certificates at 13.8%.
 Educational participation is high, with 31.8% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education